github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 set :port, 3000
 set :bind, '0.0.0.0'

-# This is template code to create a GitHub App server.
-# You can read more about GitHub Apps here: https://docs.github.com/en/apps
-#
-# On its own, this app does absolutely nothing, except that it can be installed.
-# This tutorial will show you how to add more functionality.
-#
 # This code is a Sinatra app, for two reasons:
 #   1. Because the app will require a landing page for installation.
 #   2. To easily handle webhook events.
-#

 class GHAapp < Sinatra::Application

-  # Expects that the private key in PEM format.
-Converts the newlines
+  # Expects that the private key has been set as an environment
+  # variable in PEM format.
+Converts the newlines.
   PRIVATE_KEY = OpenSSL::PKey::RSA.new(ENV['GITHUB_PRIVATE_KEY'].gsub('\n', "\n"))

-  # Your registered app must have a secret set.
+  # Your registered app must have a webhook secret.
 The secret is used to verify
   # that webhooks are sent by GitHub.
   WEBHOOK_SECRET = ENV['GITHUB_WEBHOOK_SECRET']